Keepers Of Our Republic

 - and, most importantly, the civic every-man’s-land between our political trenches deserves our primary allegiance, because that’s where E Pluribus Unum happens.

 Hopefully, this Declaration will be viewed with as unprejudiced and unpartisan an eye as the reader can manage.
 Sometimes, individuals can find it difficult to accept parts of their own nature.
-In the same way, citizens can find it difficult to accept the views of their fellow citizens.
+In the same way, citizens can find it difficult to tolerate the views of their fellow citizens.
 In both cases, though, this is exactly what healthy self-governance requires.

-Productive politics will come only after we remember that we need each other for this experiment to work, because working together is the American Experiment.
+Productive politics will come only after we remember that we need each other for this experiment to work…because working together is the American Experiment.

 E Pluribus Unum